DTwigs/fire-expenser/README.md

 # FIRE EXPENSOR

-## Take your bank statements and quickly sum up your expenses into categories
+## Take your bank statements and sum up your expenses into categories

 Quickly categorize your expenses and FIRE Expensor will learn from your categorization and apply categories to your expenses automatically.
-Decreasing your time your budgeting takes at the end of every month.
+Decreasing the time your budgeting takes at the end of every month.

 Easily copy your categorized expenses into your budgeting spreadsheet!